Dental Implants in Matthews, NC

 A dental implant is a popular tooth replacement option that can restore one or more teeth.
 Dental implants are designed to look, feel, and function just like natural teeth, fully restoring functionality and confidence in your smile.
 A titanium implant post, a connecting abutment, and a crown work together to improve oral health and help you love your smile again.

-Our oral surgeons at Carolinas Center for Dental Implants specialize in implant dentistry.
+Our oral surgeons at Carolinas Center for Oral & Facial Surgery specialize in implant dentistry.
 We design custom treatment plans for every patient and look forward to improving the oral health of others.

 Why Replace Missing Teeth